MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdef13.png" alt-text="Return value dialog for host transaction":::

-1. The Data Tables and Structures dialog will appear.
-You will will need to check the groups that will become Data Tables and Structures for the Program.
-This sample program does not require this setting.
-Select **Next**.
+1. After the **Data Tables, Structures and Unions** box opens, review the groups to use for the data tables and structures in your application.
+When you're ready, select **Next**.

+   For this sample application, the following example doesn't require this setting.

    :::image type="content" source="media/la-newproject-import-hostdef14.png" alt-text="Data Tables and Structures dialog":::